-Chickens thrive on a variable diet that includes greens and vegetables.
+Chickens thrive on a varied diet that includes greens and vegetables.
 This makes them perfect for disposing those kitchen scraps leftover from chopping vegetables the night before.
 Not only will your hens be healthier, but you’ll also keep organic material out of the landfill and reduce your feed bill.
 Chickens will eat most foods, but try to avoid feeding them citrus, avocado rinds and pits, chocolate, dry beans (cooked are just fine), and extremely moldy or rotten food.

 4. Reduce Backyard Pests

 In addition to kitchen scraps, chickens love to eat the bugs that live in your yard.
 It’s a great source of protein for your chickens and can reduce the number of harmful insects that live in your yard.
-Chickens will rid your backyard of ticks, flies, scorpions, harmful spiders, grasshoppers, centipedes and even the occasional small snake.
-Free range your chickens daily to maximize the pest control effect and give them plenty of places to hunt for critters.
+Chickens will rid your backyard of ticks, flies, scorpions, harmful spiders, grasshoppers, centipedes, and even the occasional small snake.
+Free-range your chickens daily to maximize the pest control effect and give them plenty of places to hunt for critters.